-It’s a great system for small businesses, but multi-location businesses including franchises, corporate chains and service-area businesses face unique challenges.
-The complexities in managing data for hundreds or even thousands of locations has resulted in a fair bit of confusion and even misinformation about bulk management of Google My Business profiles.
+It’s a great system for small businesses.
+However, multi-location businesses (including franchises, corporate chains and service-area businesses) face unique challenges.
+The complexities in managing data for hundreds or even thousands of locations has resulted in a fair bit of confusion and even misinformation about bulk management of Google My Business listings.
 In this article, we’re busting some of those bulk GMB management myths.

-Myth #1 – You can lock your listing from Google’s suggested updates and user changes.
+Myth #1 – You can lock your Google business listing from Google’s suggested updates and user changes.

 There is no way (whether for a single location or bulk verified account) to automatically reject suggested updates.
 If you have connected via API, republishing your location data will overwrite suggested updates, as long as you’ve included the fields that have suggested changes.